PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Description:**

 You will be part of the team that grades our weekly assignments, which typically alternate between a written homework (_i.e._ pen-and-paper pset) and a programming assignment (_i.e._ IPython notebook).
 Typically, you will grade one problem or sub-program most weeks according to a rubric as well as handle regrade requests for your problem.

+**Application:** Make sure to fill out our supplementary Google form (https://forms.gle/rJdjtuB4w9vAMmLm6) as well as the regular UCA application form.

 **Responsibilities (~6 hrs/week):**